sixeyed/dc-mta-workshop/part-1.md

 ## Next Up

 That's it for Part 1.
-Next we'll get stuck into modernizing an old ASP.NET app, by bringing it to a modern application platform.
+Next in [Part 2](part-2.md).we'll get stuck into modernizing an old ASP.NET app, by bringing it to a modern application platform.